Opening the EVM “Black Box” for Greater Transparency in Construction

 This is not to say that the project representatives are “cooking the books” to ensure all reporting is positive, but it is totally plausible that numbers can be used at the collector’s discretion.
 The benefit of a strong EVM process is that it offers a level of transparency at all levels of data collection and prevents the presentation of favorable data sets and omission of negative ones.
 The benefit of presenting both the positive and negative metrics allows for open communication and understanding of the success and failures; how success can be promoted throughout the organization and the failures can be learned from and hopefully avoided in the future.

-Understanding how project performance is measured though your earned value management process not only provides an effective means for monitoring construction progress, but it also is the foundation to the rest of your project management tools.
+Understanding how project performance is measured though your earned value management process not only provides an effective means for monitoring capital construction progress, but it also is the foundation to the rest of your project management tools.
 It provides those early warning signs that potential danger is on the horizon.

 EVM can serve as a mechanism to provide enough advanced warning that any potential impacts to the project can be understood and mitigated before these items grow into project derailing measures.
 Robust EVM processes provide an opportunity to develop contingency plans before performance related items worsen.